gprolcastelo/renalprog/README.md

 ### Using Pretrained Models (Recommended for Paper Reproduction)

-The fastest way to reproduce paper results is using the provided pretrained models:
+The fastest way to reproduce paper results is using the provided pretrained models, available on HuggingFace: [gprolcastelo/evenflow_models](https://huggingface.co/gprolcastelo/evenflow_models)

-!!! warning "Warning"
-    Pretrained models will be available in future releases in an external model repository for:
-      - KIRC (Kidney Renal Clear Cell Carcinoma)
-      - BRCA (Breast Invasive Carcinoma)